hetima/hammerspoon-foundation_remapping/readme.md

 remapper:remap('lalt', 'lcmd'):remap('lcmd', 'lalt') -- swap left cmd and alt
 ```

-Pass original keyCode and new keyCode typically used in Hammerspoon.
+Pass original keyCode and new keyCode normally used in Hammerspoon.
 In addition you can use the following PC spcific keys.

 `'PrintScreen'` `'ScrollLock'` `'Pause'` `'Insert'` `'Application'` `'XFER'` `'NFER'` `'Henkan'` `'Muhenkan'` `'PCKana'`